Two-day Samurai Castles and Culture Course | AichiNow-OFFICIAL SITE FOR TOURISM AICHI

 Day2

-Nobunaga’s Seat of Power, Kiyosu Castle
+Nobunaga’s seat of power at Kiyosu Castle

 6